Print | Close

 I. To assess the ORR in patients who receive crossover treatment to T-DM1/TH following disease progression on the TH arm/T-DM1 arm.

 II.
-To collect blood and tissue specimens for future translational science studies to examine how tumor genetics, HER2 signaling output/expression, and HER2 tumoral heterogeneity impact TH and T-DM1 efficacy.
+To collect blood and tissue specimens for future translational science studies to examine how tumor genetics, HER2 signaling output/expression, HER2 tumoral heterogeneity, and androgen receptor expression/signaling impacts H and T-DM1 efficacy in the HER2-positive cohort and DS-8201a (trastuzumab deruxtecan) efficacy in the HER2-low expressing cohort.

 ARM I: Patients receive docetaxel intravenously (IV) over 60 minutes on day 1 of each cycle.
 Treatment repeats every 21 days for up to 6 cycles in the absence of disease progression or unacceptable toxicity.
 Patients also receive trastuzumab IV over 90 minutes on day 1 of each cycle.
 Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.
 Patients on Arm I (TH) can cross over to Arm II (T-DM1) after first progression.
-Patients undergo a computed tomography (CT) scan or magnetic resonance imaging (MRI) throughout the trial.
+Patients undergo a computed tomography (CT) scan or magnetic resonance imaging (MRI) and echocardiography (ECHO) or multigated acquisition (MUGA) scan throughout the trial.
 Patients may also undergo blood sample collection during screening and on study, as well as a biopsy during screening.

 ARM II: Patients receive trastuzumab emtansine IV over 90 minutes on day 1 of each cycle.
 Cycles repeat every 21 days in the absence of disease progression or unacceptable toxicity.
 Patients on Arm II (T-DM1) can cross over to Arm I (TH) after first progression.
-Patients undergo a CT scan or MRI throughout the trial.
+Patients undergo a CT scan or MRI and ECHO or MUGA scan throughout the trial.
 Patients may also undergo blood sample collection and during screening and on study, as well as a biopsy during screening.

-After completion of study treatment, patients are followed up every 3 months for 2 years and then every 6 months for additional 3 years.
+After completion of study treatment, patients are followed up every 3 months for 2 years and then every 6 months for an additional 3-5 years, then annually.

 Treatment Sites in Georgia